jschneidewind/Water-Splitting/README.md

 git clone https://github.com/jschneidewind/Water-Splitting
 ```

+# License

 Copyright (c) Jacob Schneidewind

 All software is licensed under a MIT license (see `LICENSE` file).

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-All of the files and their content (except software) is licensed under a
+All other files and their contents are licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by]. (see `LICENSE-CC-BY`)

 [![CC BY 4.0][cc-by-image]][cc-by]